 Ingredients

-- Put a large skillet over medium heat; melt 2 tablespoons butter with 2 tablespoons of olive oil.
-Add the chicken pieces without overcrowding the pan.
+- Add the chicken pieces without overcrowding the pan.
 Cook for 3-4 minutes on each side until the chicken turns light brown in color.
-Remove and transfer to a plate.4 Tablespoon Butter, 2 Tablespoon olive oil
+Remove and transfer to a plate.

 - Place the chicken on your serving plate (reheat the chicken in the oven if it's cold) and pour the sauce over it.
-Garnished with chopped parsley.3 Tablespoon chopped parsley
+Garnished with chopped parsley.3 Tablespoon Chopped parsley

 Christine says